Shard theory for $g$-fans: Introduction

 where $\Theta(X):=\{\theta\in K_0(\proj A)_\mathbb{R}\mid X:\textnormal{$\theta$-semistable}\}$. \end{thm}

-This result can be regarded as a generalization of \cite{T1}.
+The main result of \cite{DIRRT} gives a bijection between forcing equivalence classes of arrows of the Hasse quiver of torsion classes of $\mod A$ and isomorphism classes of bricks.
+From this viewpoint, the above result shows that shards give a geometric counterpart of forcing equivalence classes.
+Moreover, this result can be regarded as a generalization of \cite{T1}.
 Indeed, let $\Pi$ be a preprojective algebra of Dynkin type.
-Then the $\Sigma(\Pi)$ is the Coxeter fan \cite[Theorem 8.4]{AHIKM}.
-Then $\Sigma(\Pi)$ is a hyperplane arrangement and shards in our definition coincides with the original definition.
-Thus Theorem \ref{1} implies \cite[Theorem6]{T1}, where it was shown that a shard in the Coxeter arrangement gives a precisely semistable region of a brick of $\mod\Pi$.
+Then the $g$-fan $\Sigma(\Pi)$ is the Coxeter fan \cite[Theorem 8.4]{AHIKM} and $\Sigma(\Pi)$ is a hyperplane arrangement and shards in our definition coincides with the original definition.
+In particular, Theorem \ref{1} implies \cite[Theorem 6]{T1}, where it was shown that a shard in the Coxeter arrangement gives precisely the semistable region of a brick of $\mod\Pi$.

-Moreover, we can give an explicit relationship between join-irreducible elements, wide subcategory bricks and shards together with several known results \cite{A1,BCZ,DIRRT,MS,Ri}.
+Moreover, we can give an explicit relationship between join-irreducible elements, wide subcategory, bricks and shards together with several known results \cite{A1,BCZ,DIRRT,MS,Ri}.

-\begin{thm}[see Theorems \ref{bij jirr and shard},\ref{main1} for details] We have the following commutative diagrams, and all maps are bijections
+\begin{thm}[see Theorems \ref{bij jirr and shard},\ref{main1} for details] We have the following commutative diagrams, and all maps are bijections.

 \end{thm}